student on campus with laptop sitting on wall bench

 Undergraduate Scholarships and Financial Aid

-Because the Spring Pre-Session is a part of the spring semester, credits attempted during the Pre-session count toward your overall spring semester financial aid enrollment status.
-Because every student's situation is unique, we recommend you contact us through Husker Hub to see how your scholarships and financial aid can be used toward the pre-session.
+Spring Pre-Session is part of the spring semester.
+Credits attempted during the Pre-Session count toward your overall spring semester financial aid enrollment status.
+Every student's situation is unique, we recommend you contact us through Husker Hub to see how your scholarships and financial aid can be used toward the Pre-Session.

 Need-Based Grants